 Conflict can be even worse when there are additional hidden agendas.

-This is a simple technique of how to 'call the behaviour' without making the other person wrong.
+One of our methods of conflict management is a simple technique of how to 'call the behaviour' without making the other person wrong.

 This sounds trickier than it is!

 A technique to help people distinguish between what someone does as opposed to who they are.

 This can be extremely helpful when you have to deliver news the recipient doesn’t want to hear.

 Here we look at how you say what needs to be said while avoiding conflict.

 Here we'll talk about how you can ask someone to do something for you or refuse to do something for them and still maintain a positive relationship.

 And we'll talk about how you can deal with the person you find most difficult on a regular basis and have things move smoothly along.

 Here we will introduce some of the phrases we have collected over the years during conflict resolution courses and real-life incidents that help defuse tricky situations.